sarthakkhanna05/Quora-Multilingual-Similarity/README.md

 # Steps to implement the code

-* Import the notebook in kaggle
+* Import the 'xlm_roberta' notebook in kaggle notebooks.
 * load the data using an ongoing competition contradictory my dear watson.
 * Run the Notebook
-* Make pre-processing and model optimization changes according to your need
+* Make pre-processing and model optimization changes according to your intuition.
+* make oredictions on the test data

 # Data Visualization